Tianw22/Crawlers/README.md

 Download web driver of the brower and add to PATH first.

 # Run the .py
-/n Open a terminal, input:
+\n Open a terminal, input:
-/n python HostadviceClawer.py
+\n python HostadviceClawer.py
 Hit ENTER
 Input the country needs to be checked immediately.
 Hit ENTER